Moving the Certificate Services Database

 To move the Certificate Services database you must first add the AD Certificate Services role to the destination computer.
 (U-Move will remind you if you forget.)

 Cloning: Computer name and other information is not important

-Windows Server 2003 and 2008: When you install Certificate Services you will see a warning message that warns you not to change the name of the computer.
+Windows Server 2008 R2: When you install Certificate Services you will see a warning message that warns you not to change the name of the computer.
 You can safely ignore this warning message when cloning.
 When you use U-Move to clone AD, it will copy all information needed to move Certificate Services to the new computer.
 This includes the computer name, the Certificate Services database (C:\Windows\System32\certsrv\*), and all required private encryption keys, including those marked as non-exportable.

-Windows Server 2003 and 2008: The Microsoft installer for Certificate Services will ask you several questions.
+Windows Server 2008 R2: The Microsoft installer for Certificate Services will ask you several questions.
 For example you will be asked the name of your organization.
 For each question type in a dummy answer and click Next.
 The answers are not important because U-Move will copy all of the CA information from the source computer, overwriting all of your answers.